The following Planning practice note provides comprehensive and up to date legal information covering:

 Effective spatial planning is an important part of a successful response to climate change, as it can influence the emission of greenhouse gases.
-Local planning authorities (LPAs) should ensure that protecting the local and the wider environment is properly considered.
+Local planning authorities (LPAs) and other planning decision-makers should ensure that protecting the local and the wider environment is properly considered.
 Effective planning can also help to increase resilience to climate change impact through the location, mix and design of development.

 This strong outcome-focused duty on LPAs shows the clear priority given to climate change in plan-making.

-The Planning Act 2008 (PA 2008) introduces a planning regime for nationally significant infrastructure projects, including energy generation plants of capacity greater than 50 megawatts.
-National Policy Statements provide guidance on planning application decisions on such projects.
+The Planning Act 2008 (PA 2008) introduces a planning regime for nationally significant infrastructure projects, (NSIPs) including energy generation plants of capacity greater than 50 megawatts.
+National Policy

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.